Ank-Cha/New-jiosaavn-downloader-chrome-extension/README.md

 This Extension lets you download songs right from your browser, Download 320kbps High Quality songs without Saavn pro!

-No need to login :H
+No need to login :)

 * Download specific songs along with album art and all song info